 The electric motor will provide many hours of trouble free service.
 It is provided with sealed ball bearings which are pre-lubricated for their lifetime.
+(Consult Section J2M for maintenance and parts listing).

-Periodically, the motor brushes should be inspected and cleaned.
+Periodically, the motor brushes should be inspected and clened.
 The carbon dust and dirt should be blown out of motor.
 When brushes are worn they should be replaced.
-Approximately 3000 hours operating life may be expected from a new set of brushes.
+Approximately 3000 hours operating life may be expected from a new set of brushed.
 To determine when to replace worn brushes, proceed as follows: